ValidMind for model validation 3 — Developing a potential challenger model

 ROC Curve Logreg Champion

-The ROC Curve test evaluates the binary classification performance of the logreg_champion model by plotting the Receiver Operating Characteristic (ROC) curve and calculating the Area Under the Curve (AUC) on the test_dataset_final.
-The ROC curve visualizes the trade-off between the true positive rate and false positive rate across all possible classification thresholds, while the AUC quantifies the model's overall discriminative ability.
-The test result presents the ROC curve for the model alongside a reference line representing random classification (AUC = 0.5), with the model's AUC score displayed in the legend.
+The ROC Curve test evaluates the binary classification performance of the log_model_champion by plotting the Receiver Operating Characteristic (ROC) curve and calculating the Area Under the Curve (AUC) on the test_dataset_final.
+The resulting plot displays the trade-off between the true positive rate and false positive rate across all classification thresholds, with the ROC curve compared against a baseline representing random performance.
+The AUC value is provided as a summary metric of the model's discriminative ability.

 Key insights:

-• AUC indicates moderate discriminative ability: The model achieves an AUC of 0.69, reflecting moderate capability to distinguish between the two classes.
+• AUC indicates moderate discriminative power: The ROC curve yields an AUC of 0.70, reflecting the model's ability to distinguish between the two classes on the test dataset.

 Figures